DalCTF/HTBCTF2024/Pwn/Reconstruction/README.md

 Even though the program is PIE enable, it won't affect us as we will see later on.

-By openning the executable through Binary Ninja, we can see there are 4 main functions that we need to focus on:
+By opening the executable through Binary Ninja, we can see there are 4 main functions that we need to focus on:

 + `main()`: